hyperledger-labs/private-data-objects/docs/install.md

 Docker provides the easiest way to install and run PDO.
 It allows you to develop easily on a variety of systems and isolates all package installations from the host.
-Further, it simplifies end-to-end setup with a local Sawtooth ledger.
+Further, it simplifies end-to-end setup with a local ledger.
 Instructions for installation with docker are available [here](docker.md).

 ## Host System Installation